March 2019 Book of the Month: On the Come Up by Angie Thomas

 BREE: Thank you for tuning in!
 Today we will be discussing our March book of the month, On the Come Up by Angie Thomas.

 TREE: So, what are your initial thoughts about this one?

 BREE: I liked it overall, but I guess I had a hard time connecting to it on a deeper level.

-TREE: Yeah, I definitely could not relate to Bri in almost any way (expect for her love of Harry Potter and Star Wars), but I loved her as a character.
+TREE: Yeah, I definitely could not relate to Bri in almost any way (expect for her love of Star Wars), but I loved her as a character.
 We don’t see characters like her and with her experiences very often.

 BREE: That’s true.
 I love how the #ownvoices authors are diversifying fiction and making it relatable to a wider audience.
 Another thing I liked about On the Come Up was how Angie intertwined Bri’s raps into the book’s format, but that might just be because I listed to the audiobook.